depeche-io/pg_autoconf/README.md

 - Templating language
   - major feature == readability

-  - might be actually 2 kinds: for Postmaster GUCs (on startup requiring restart otherwise) vs. all runtime GUCs
+  - might be actually 2 kinds: for Postmaster GUCs (on startup requiring restart otherwise) vs. all runtime changeable GUCs

   1. variant - use SQL
   - not available for "startup" - shared_buffers?
   - not a great readability for more complicated logic
   - very convenient for DBAs
+  - probably will require a background worker thread and calling `pg_reload_conf()` (?)

   maintenance_work_mem = SELECT GREATEST(DBInstanceClassMemory/63963136*1024,65536);

   config options [SELECT ] 1 [FROM fake_autconf_single_row_table]
+  guc1 = SYSTEM_MEMORY / 4
   guc1 = 1
   guc1 = 1+1
   guc1 = 1+1+"FAKE_COLUMN_AS_SINGLE_ROW_VARIABLE"